mah0001/metadata-editor-docs-v2/quick_start_image.md

 ## Step 2: Enter metadata

 In the navigation tree, select *Metadata information / Information on metadata* to enter information on who documented the image and when.
 All information in this section is optional.
-Enter your name (as `metadata creator`) and the `date` of the day in ISO format YYYY-MM-DD.
+Enter your name (as `Metadata producer`) and the `date` of the day in ISO format YYYY-MM-DD.
+This is the date when the metadata, not the image, was produced.
 Then click on `SAVE`.

 ![image](img/ME_UG_v1-0-0_quick_start_image_metadata_information_save.png)